Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Ring Doorbell Setup

 • Reliability: Ring is known for its reliable equipment.
 So you can trust that either model offered by the company will perform well and last a long time.
-But that’s just the hardware.
-As far as software goes, there have been very few bugs or glitches reported for either device.
-This tells us that you can rely on their equipment to protect your home and family when you need it most.
+We’re not just talking about hardware, either.
+Ring software is generally bug and glitch free, and that’s true for these two devices.
+If there’s one piece of equipment in your home that should work when you need it to, it’s your home security system.

 • App-integrated: Both models are compatible with mobile devices.
 They can be monitored and operated from either Android or iOS platforms.
-This integration is extremely handy because it will allow you to manage, monitor, and control your Ring video doorbell from anywhere in the home or even remotely.
+This integration is extremely handy because it means you can manage, monitor, and control your Ring video doorbell from anywhere in your home or even remotely.

 Did You Know?
 You can stream video from your doorbell no matter where you are as long as you have cell service.
 We’ve watched packages get delivered while we were on vacation hundreds of miles away.